Proton therapy is effective in treating many types of cancerous and non-cancerous tumors.

 Is proton therapy new?Proton therapy is not new.
 The first patient received treatment with protons more than 50 years ago, and the U.S. Food and Drug Administration approved proton therapy as a radiation treatment option in 1988.
 To date, more than 90,000 people worldwide have received proton therapy at cancer centers in Europe, Asia, and the United States.1 Many private insurance companies, Medicare, and many state Medicaid programs cover its cost.

 Why haven’t I heard of proton therapy?Many doctors may not be familiar with proton therapy because of the limited number of treatment facilities in the United States.
-ProCure is working to increase this number and is dedicated to making proton therapy accessible to everyone who needs it, wherever they are.
+ProCure is dedicated to making proton therapy accessible to everyone who needs it, wherever they are.
 ProCure also partners with leading cancer facilities around the world to continuously advance proton therapy research through protocols and clinical trials.
 All ProCure Proton Therapy Centers share a single focus—using proton therapy to treat cancer patients.
 At ProCure, your health is our mission.

 British physicist Ernest Rutherford demonstrates the existence of protons (elementary particles found in atoms).